xxibdlmao/xxibdlmao/README.md

 - 👋 Hi, I’m @xxibdlmao
 - 👀 I’m interested in AI and Virtual Avatars
 - 🌱 I’m currently learning about AI and 3D worlds on the web
-- 💞️ I’m looking to collaborate on my project IKON
 - 📫 Reach me on @xxibdlmao (X)

 <!---